-Ocean tides result from the gravitational interaction and the ever-changing geometry between the sun, moon and Earth.
-Although high tides and low tides happen daily, extra large spring tides take place at the vicinity of new moon and full moon.
-Neap tides, which happen around first quarter moon and last quarter moon, display the minimal variation between high and low tide.
-These tide almanacs are based upon the relatively straightforward astronomical influences on the tides, not the hard-to-predict meteorological factors, such as barometric pressure and wind.
+Ocean tides reflect the ever-changing geometrical dance between the sun, moon and Earth, and their gravitational interaction that arises as a consequence.
+Although high tides and low tides happen daily, extra large spring tides take place around the time of the new moon and the full moon.
+Neap tides, on the other hand, which happen around the first quarter and last quarter moons, display the smallest variation between high and low tide.
+EarthSky has made a list of our favorite tide almanacs here, that are based upon the (relatively straightforward) astronomical influences on the tides, not including the harder-to-predict meteorological factors such as barometric pressure and wind.

 Tideschart.com – Tides around the world with other useful info on weather and temperatures

 The Old Farmer’s Almanac Tidal Predictions for USA and Canada